Written by, Bojana Atanasovska

 The three lowest paying jobs in the UK by gross weekly pay are:

 The level of experience also determines the average salary.
-Thus, entry-level jobs in London average around £32,500 across all industries, whereas senior executive positions get paid an average of £70,000, although, in reality, they could go up £100,000 and more, depending on your experience and skill set.
+Thus, entry-level jobs in London average around £32,500 across all industries.
+Senior executive positions get paid an average of £70,000.
+Although, in reality, they could go up £100,000 and more, depending on your experience and skill set.

 The table below shows the difference in salaries between London and the capitals of Wales and Scotland.